rashevskyv/dbi/README_ENG.md

 ApacheHTTP|WWW VPS repo|http://www.myveryownswitchvpsdomain.su/Nintendo/Switch/
 ```

-Generate the htpasswd file, put it in `/nginx/conf/`, then change in `nginx.conf` in the block (example):
+Generate the htpasswd file, put it in /nginx/conf/, then adjust the nginx.conf file as follows:

 ```
         location /Nintendo/Switch/ {